-The law was created to deter contractors from robbing Peter to pay Paul, if you will.
+This law was created to deter contractors from robbing Peter to pay Paul, if you will.
+Here’s an example:

-Example: You hire a contractor to update your bathroom.
-He asks for a quarter of the project’s cost up front.
-Unbeknownst to you, your contractor has not paid subcontractors for other projects.
-He uses your money to satisfy those debts.
+You hire a contractor to update your bathroom.
+He asks for a quarter of the project’s cost upfront.
+Unbeknownst to you, your contractor has not paid subcontractors working on other projects.
+So he uses your money to satisfy those debts.
 But then, he can’t pay the subcontractors working on your bathroom.
 You’re in the dark until subcontractors file a lien on your property for nonpayment.

-The good news is if you have a strong case of a bad contractor violating the Colorado Construction Trust Fund Statute, then the court can award three times the actual damages and attorney fees if the contractor violated the Colorado Construction Trust Fund Statute.
+The good news is if you have a strong case of a bad contractor violating the Colorado Construction Trust Fund Statute, then the court can award three times your actual damages and attorney fees if the contractor violated the Colorado Construction Trust Fund Statute.

 Liens can be rendered invalid if a contractor does not follow the correct filing process.
 For instance, if the contractor does any of the following, your lien could be deemed invalid:

 - Files late.
 If a contractor supplies only labor, they have two months to file from the last day workers are on the job.
 If the contractor also provides materials, the deadline is extended to four months.

-- Fails to notify property owner.
+- Fails to notify you.
 Contractors must provide the property owner a Notice of Intent to Lien at least 10 days before acting.

-- Overstates debt owed.
+- Overstates how much you owe.
 The amount of the lien must reflect the balance due, and it cannot exceed the price of the contract.

-- Makes technical mistakes.
+- Makes technical mistakes on the paperwork.
 The lien must be notarized, include a sufficient property description, and be signed, among other procedures.

 If you hire a contractor or handyman to work on your home or business, you may sign a construction contract.

-A contract sets expectations and safeguards both parties involved in the project.
-But, contracts likely will include clauses or provisions that benefit the contractor.
-These obscure passages can be in fine print or on the back side of pages, and written in difficult-to-understand legalese.
+This contract sets expectations and safeguards both parties involved in the project.
+Contracts provided by the contractor often include clauses or provisions that benefit them.
+These obscure passages are often in fine print, on the back side of pages, and written in difficult-to-understand legalese.